 Paul’s talk – “Personal Branding and Digital Footprints” is a discussion about how people connect, learn, and grow.
 He introduces ideas and techniques you can apply to achieve your goals, enhance your career, and help other people along the way.

-Paul Laherty leads Diio LLC’s efforts to improve airlines’ decision-support processes, and access to critical data.
-Over the past fifteen years he’s led teams in Sales, Marketing, and Finance at American Airlines, Advito, Travelocity, and Cornerstone Information Systems.
+Paul Laherty leads Deloitte’s relationship with several major airlines.
+Over the past fifteen years he’s led teams in Sales, Marketing, and Finance at American Airlines, Advito, Travelocity, Diio, and Cornerstone Information Systems.
 Paul’s an instrument-rated pilot, writer, speaker, world-traveler, former Army Officer, a husband, and father.
-He uses his life-experience, and an MBA and BS in Psychology from Indiana University to help people and organizations achieve significance, travel safely, and think differently.
+He helps people and organizations achieve significance, travel safely, and think differently.
 Paul publishes at paullaherty.com, and is open to connecting on LinkedIn at LinkedIn/paullaherty, or twitter @paul_laherty.